Connect with us

 on

-www.thecentersquare.com – By Kim Jarrett | – 2023-05-16 16:45:00
+www.thecentersquare.com – By Kim Jarrett | The Center Square – 2023-05-16 16:45:00

-(The Center Square) – The governors of South Dakota, Mississippi, Iowa and are asking investment management company Vanguard to create an investment fund that doesn't include China.
+(The Center Square) – The governors of South Dakota, Mississippi, Iowa and Texas are asking investment management company Vanguard to create an investment fund that doesn’t include China.

-“Many of our states utilize Vanguard as an asset for our investment dollars,” the governors said in the letter.
+“Many of our states utilize Vanguard as an asset manager for our state investment dollars,” the governors said in the letter.
 “Vanguard has distinguished itself among its competitors in part by charging significantly lower fees, allowing states like ours to give more money back to our people.”

 The letter is signed by South Dakota Gov. Kristi Noem, Iowa Gov. Kim Reynolds, Mississippi Gov. Tate Reeves, and Texas Governor Greg Abbott.

-Vanguard said in January the company is considering a new emerging markets fund without any investments from China, according to the letter.
+Vanguard officials said in January the company is considering a new emerging markets fund without any investments from China, according to the letter.

 “The CCP (Chinese Communist Party) poses a significant threat to our nation, and in turn, to our state,” Noem said in the letter.
 “They have been ramping up their efforts to infiltrate the United States and are targeting states in order to do so.”